dirigible-io/dirigible-io.github.io/help/scripting_services.md

 ```

-> Libraries are exposed as services, hence they have accessible endpoints in the registry.
+> Libraries are exposed as services so that they have accessible endpoints in the registry.

-The reference of the library module from the service is performed by using the standard function *require()*, where the parameter is the location of the module.
+The reference of the library module from the service is made by using the standard function *require()*, where the parameter is the location of the module.

-Module path includes the full path to the module in the project structure without the predefined folder *ScriptingServices*, and also without the extension **\*.js**.
+The module path includes the full path to the module in the project structure without the predefined *ScriptingServices* folder and without the **\*.js** extension.

 		/sample_project